Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022: Limitations

 \subsubsection{Data}

 Motion capture is a remarkable technology, but does not yet perfectly capture every aspect of human pose and figure.
-There are hardware issues such as calibration, and software challenges in estimating humanoid skeletons of various dimensions whilst dealing with problems like reflective marker displacements, occlusion, and markers in close proximity.
-Together, these issues may lead to problems with the data, commonly seen as artefacts in the produced motions (e.g., twitching or unnatural bone rotations), which may be especially pronounced in the fingers.
-Although we have worked to exclude low-quality parts of the data and process it to make it more amenable to deep learning, some artefacts are still present.
+There are hardware issues such as calibration, and software challenges in estimating poses of diverse humanoid skeletons whilst dealing with problems like reflective marker displacements, occlusion, and markers in close proximity.
+Together, these issues may lead to problems with the data, commonly seen as artefacts in the produced motions (e.g., twitching or unnatural bone rotations), especially in the fingers.
+Although we have worked to exclude low-quality parts of the data and process it to make it more amenable to deep learning, some artefacts still remain.
 We suspect that this is an important reason why generated motion could surpass the notionally natural motion capture in terms of human-likeness.
-More, and more high-quality, motion data might allow for generating better gesture motion and comparison to a stronger top line.
+More, and more high-quality, motion data might allow for generating better gesture motion and constitute a stronger top line.

 Some useful information is also missing from the current data.
 On the verbal side, this includes speech information removed for anonymisation.
 On the non-verbal side, one prominent missing aspect is facial data, which is an important communication channel but was not recorded in the current dataset.
 Neither was body form, such as muscle mass, body fat, skin, nor how these deform when muscles flex and extend, since the data has abstracted the humanoid form down to only a skeletal hierarchy.
 Future challenges should maintain awareness of new datasets being published, and their data quality and modalities captured.
 One modality worth investigating further is face motion, as it may help systems learn more appropriate gestures that relate to facial expressions and emotions.